JetBrains/sbt-idea-example/README.md

-# Sample IntelliJ platorm plugin written in Scala
+# Sample IntelliJ platform plugin written in Scala

 This is an example IJ plugin written in Scala and managed by SBT.

-Apart from basic IJ plugin structure this project also provides some example code to play with and demonstrate some of the IntelliJ platform API features.
+Apart from basic IJ plugin structure this project also provides some example code to play with and demonstrate some IntelliJ platform API features.

-Extended documentation on the build features such as packaging the artifact, uploading to plugin marketpalce, etc. is covered by the [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin) readme
+Extended documentation on the build features such as packaging the artifact, uploading to plugin marketplace, etc. is covered by the [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin) readme

 ## Quick Start